mvolkmann/blog/src/nushell.md

 Names can be in kebab-case, including hyphens for readability.
 They can end with `?` to indicate that they return a Boolean value.
-Square brackets are used to surround the parameters because they are treated as a list and that is the syntax for lists.
+Square brackets are used to surround the parameters because they are treated as a list and that syntax is used for lists.
 If no parameters are required, `[]` must still be included.

 The result of a custom command is